 You can understand the difference according to the aforementioned details: Moreover, there are so many other things as well, like.

-(ii) Autonomous institutes can set their own curriculum, syllabus and conduct examinations.
+- Autonomous institutes can set their own curriculum and syllabus and conduct examinations.

-(iii) Exams are conducted by the Autonomous institute itself and follow what is being taught during the semester.
+- Exams are conducted by the autonomous institute itself and follow what is being taught during the semester.

-(iv) A relative grading system is followed where the highest marks obtained by a student decides the scores of the others in a class.
+- A relative grading system is followed where the highest marks obtained by a student determines the scores of the others in a class.

-(v) Some of the popular institutes are; IITs, NITs, IIMs, IISc Bangalore, plus there are some other private colleges as well, like Subhod College in Jaipur.
+Some of the popular institutes are IITs, NITs, IIMs, and IISc Bangalore, plus there are some other private colleges as well, like Subhod College in Jaipur.

 The functioning of Autonomous colleges connected to An university.

-The functioning of these autonomous colleges is similar to standard autonomous colleges, but they are controlled by their parent university.
+The functioning of these autonomous colleges is similar to that of standard autonomous colleges, but they are controlled by their parent university.

-(2) Courses and syllabus are decided by the parent university.
+- Courses and syllabi are decided by the parent university.

-(3) Exams are conducted by the Autonomous institute itself and are as per what is being taught during the semester.
+- Exams are given by the autonomous institute and are based on what is taught during the semester.

-(4) Some autonomous colleges connected to universities are HBTI, M.S.
-Ramaiah Institute of Technology, Rajasthan University etc.
+- Some autonomous colleges connected to universities are HBTI, M.S.
+Ramaiah Institute of Technology, Rajasthan University, etc.

 I don't think there is any need to explain the details of regular colleges.

 All regular colleges are the same.
-They control everything, plus they don't allow students to choose courses according to them, and their syllabus is fixed.
+They control everything, plus they don't allow students to study according to their preferences, and their syllabus is fixed.

-- Regular colleges follow the method of rote memorization, plus they use rigid methods of teaching.
+- Regular colleges follow the method of rote memorization and use rigid teaching methods.

 - The main aim of regular colleges is to produce job seekers, not entrepreneurs.